 The foot and ankle specialists provide thorough exams and tests to evaluate your condition and identify the best treatment to relieve your pain and restore your foot function.

-- If you have been suffering Foot or Ankle pain, schedule an appointment with one of our Board Certified Foot and Ankle Specialists at one of our 7 convenient locations throughout Greater Columbus.
+If you have been suffering from foot and ankle pain and are considering surgery, schedule an appointment with one of our Board Certified Foot and Ankle Specialists at one of our 7 convenient locations throughout Greater Columbus.